As Baghdad lifts curfew, bombs are reminder of country at war

 "This is the bravest decision that Haider al-Abadi has taken.
 This shows that the country is somewhat safe."

-Interior ministry spokesman Brigadier General Saad Maan said he did not believe Saturday's explosions were linked to the government's decision this week to lift the midnight (1600 ET) to 5 a.m. curfew on Saturday at midnight.
+Interior ministry spokesman Brigadier General Saad Maan said he did not believe Saturday's explosions were linked to the government's decision this week to lift the midnight (9:00 p.m.) to 5 a.m. curfew on Saturday at midnight. {ID:nL6N0VF1QK]

 Security forces pressed ahead with plans to end the curfew, setting up mobile checkpoints to forestall bombings and criminal acts like kidnapping, which has became more common since last summer.